Introduction

 - How is it treated?

-- Antibiotics (e.g., erythromycin), but carriers may remain.
+- Antibiotics (e.g., erythromycin) may be used, but carriers may remain.